Lichtburg: Oberhausen

 The International Short Film Festival Oberhausen, founded in 1954, moved in 1998 into the Lichtburg Filmpalast, which has 5 auditoria: the Lichtburg, Gloria, Sunset, Star and Studio.
 The cinema opened on 13 March 1931 with 1,200 seats.
 It was destroyed by bombing in World War II.
 In 1949 the "Little Lichtburg" opened; this later became the Gloria.
 On 13 May 1952 the new Lichtburg opened with 872 seats arranged for optimal viewing, 150 of them with extra-deep upholstery.
 The auditorium also has a theatrical stage.
 The Movie opened in 1974, with only 65 seats; the Star opened in 1986.

 Quernheim

 With fewer than 500 inhabitants, Quernheim is the smallest settlement in Germany to have a cinema: the Lichtburg Filmtheater.
 The cinema opened on Christmas Day in 1952 and has had a second auditorium added.
 Since 1982, there has been a showing of The Blues Brothers every Good Friday, which people attend in costume.

+Ulm

+The Lichtburg Ulm cinema opened in 1952 and was operated by Adolf Mutschler and Albert Leipold.
+It can now accommodate 224 visitors and has 1 screen that is on a 13th century wall.
+The newer part of the building was designed by the architect Friedrich Maurer.
+In 1954 the cinema was accepted into the "Gilde der Filmkunst-Theater."
+Heinz Riech and his group took over operation in the 70's.
+Then Independent filmmakers took back the operations in 2000.
+The cinema was completely renovated in 2011 and is now Ulm's traditional cinema.